- Video: Bad Breath in Kids – Causes and Remedies

 What is Bad Breath (Halitosis)

 Halitosis is not the same as a rare occurrence of bad breath.
 It is persistent bad breath due to some underlying cause.
-It generally is in the form of bacteria in your child’s mouth, releasing an odor that is unpleasant.
+It generally is in the form of bacteria in your child’s mouth, releasing an odour that is unpleasant.
 This could be caused by improper dental hygiene, poor food habits, or certain medical conditions.
 Since children generally have bad breath more often than adults, it is often mistaken for halitosis.
-A child with bad breath can be self- conscious or socially awkward and hence must learn how to take care of his teeth properly.
+A child with bad breath can be self-conscious or socially awkward and, hence, must learn how to take care of his teeth properly.

 Here are the most common causes of halitosis in children: